Repairing Floating Hardwood Floors

 Preparing New Boards To Fit

-Sorry folks, no pictures.
 The general idea is fitting the new boards with the least amount of resistance that can cause damage to boards left in place.
-The bottom side of each groove on the length and end must be removed if you're dealing with a one board replacement.
+The bottom side of each groove (side joint) on the length and end (end joint) must be removed if you're dealing with a one board replacement.
 The better method is removing with a table saw.
-In our job example we had many large open areas so this does not apply well.
+Shown is an example from another repair that dealt with replacing solid boards.

 Gluing In New Boards